Is My Garage Roof Asbestos?

 What to do if Your Garage Roof Contains Asbestos

-If you suspect that your garage roof is asbestos, the first thing to do is contact a licensed asbestos surveyor.
+If you suspect that your garage roof is asbestos, the first thing to do is contact a qualified asbestos surveyor.
 Or, you can find a company that specialises in asbestos garage roof replacements.

 In the meantime, asbestos still poses a threat to your long-term health.